DXVlll/SimpleFractalsViewer/README.md

 For futher help on how to use program, run program and press 'Help'.

 # How to compile program
-If you have windows operating system and minGW64 compiler, you can run file 'createExe.bat'.
+If you have windows operating system and minGW64 compiler, you can try to run file 'createExe.bat'.

 # Pictures